lgleon/DidacCookBook/README.md

 </h3>

 <div align="center">

-[DidacCookBook](https://github.com/lgleon/DidacCookBook.git) This repository contains the code for an online Cookbook application.
+[Didac Cook Book](https://github.com/lgleon/DidacCookBook.git) This repository contains the code for an online Cookbook application.
 It is primarily built using Python (back-end) and the Flask framework and uses MongoDB for the database.
 It also uses the Materialize framework on the front-end.